netdata/netdata/collectors/statsd.plugin/README.md

 #### Overlapping metrics

-netdata statsd maintains different indexes for each of the types supported.
+Netdata's statsd server maintains different indexes for each of the types supported.
 This means the same metric `name` may exist under different types concurrently.

 #### Multiple metrics per packet

-netdata accepts multiple metrics per packet if each is terminated with `\n`.
+Netdata accepts multiple metrics per packet if each is terminated with `\n`.

 #### TCP packets

-netdata listens for both TCP and UDP packets.
+Netdata listens for both TCP and UDP packets.
 For TCP though, is it important to always append `\n` on each metric.
 Netdata uses this to detect if a metric is split into multiple TCP packets.
 On disconnect, even the remaining (non terminated with `\n`) buffer, is processed.

 #### UDP packets